cschomb/Primer-specific-Reference-Databases-for-Metabarcoding/README.md

 bronze:   1 pt
 bad:      0 pts
 ```

-Sequences with a bad quality indicator (no points from either the selfblast or the mPTP analysis)
+Species in the reference file were checked against GBIF for at least 10 occurrences since 1980 in Germany.
+Five additional points were added to the sequences of species with occurrences.
+The "Score" column can be used as an unbiased score, that includes the whole reference database, while the "Score_ger" column is for use as a local reference.

 ### Final clean-up
+Sequences with a bad quality indicator (no points from either the selfblast or the mPTP analysis) were removed from the reference file.

 ## How to use
+This reference database and corresponding are made for use with the [Metabarcoding-Analysis-with-a-Custom-Reference](https://github.com/cschomb/Metabarcoding-Analysis-with-a-Custom-Reference) repository.
+The reference fasta and scoring file can be put into the "input" folder of a project and set in the "settings.xlsx"